 - All Environmental Management Charges

 Friday 15 November Wake up to the sun rising on the Great Barrier Reef and enjoy your day dives around Lodestone Reef.
-You will familiarise yourself with the reefs so that you can do your night dives in a safe manner.
-Do up to TWO night dives depending on what time the corals start spawning.
+Spend 3 day dives familiarising yourself with the reef and 1 night dive watching the coral spawning.

-Saturday 16 November Wake up on Keeper Reef and enjoy your day dives around Keeper Reef, familiarising yourself with the reef so you can do your night dives in a safe manner.
-Do up to TWO night dives depending on what time the corals start spawning.
+Saturday 16 November Wake up on Keeper Reef and enjoy your day dives around Keeper Reef.
+Spend 3 day dives familiarising yourself with the reef and 1 night dive watching the coral spawning.

-Sunday 17 November Wake up and do two early morning dives before returning to Townsville at approximately 4 pm.
+Sunday 17 November Wake up and do 2 dives in the morning before returning to Townsville at approximately 4 pm.